Principles of Miracles

 about yourself and your brothers!

 Once you know your true self, then you have complete faith in God.
 You will never again be sick or lonely or unhappy or afraid.
 You will never again be uncertain or unsure of anything.
-You will eternally be perfectly happy, whole and complete, as you were created by God in His image of Light.
+You will eternally be perfectly happy, whole and complete, loving, lovable and lovely, as you were created by God in His image of Light.
 The Word of God is: "My Son is pure and holy as Myself."
 This is how you MUST see yourself to know yourself truly.

 The purpose of A Course in Miracles is to help you remember who and what you are in truth.
-Miracles help us remember by restoring the mind to its fullness of light.
+Miracles help us remember by restoring the mind to its fullness of light and love.
 Miracles represent freedom from fear and simultaneously restore faith in God.
 Miracles dissolve error and save time.
 Miracles enable you to heal the sick and raise the dead.
 All this miracles do -- and more.
 Does this even sound possible?
 It does when you remember that nothing is impossible with God!

 Miracles are part of an interlocking chain of forgiveness which, when complete, is the Atonement.